These are really hard words for me to write: D.C. Mayor Vincent C. Gray deserves a lot of credit for improving education in his city.

 But then Gray did the unexpected once again.
 He appointed one of Rhee’s top deputies, the talented Abigail Smith, as his deputy mayor for education.
 Now he had two of Rhee’s top aides, Henderson and Smith, holding the top education posts.
 Then we got the announcement that D.C. charter schools, which had been mostly blocked from taking over closed DCPS schools, suddenly had options for using those buildings.
 At that point, my “scandals” theory was looking shaky.

-good-news test scores.
+Now come this good-news test scores.
 True, the results must be placed in context.
 With urban school districts, good news one year has a tendency to become bad news the following year.
 Plus, the assessments that really matter are federal ones, which are both cheat-proof and comparable to other urban districts.
 We’ll see.

 Keeping that in mind, however, there was certainly some good news this week, especially the boost in academic proficiency rates among low-income black and Latino kids in charter schools — schools that Gray, unlike some previous mayors, properly sees as giving D.C. parents important academic choices for their children.